O

 A note on personal data

-We'll only use the personal data you give us to calculate prices.
-We'll email you a summary of the plans available to you instantly, and we'll email you a detailed quote should you choose to personalise your plan.
-We may try to call you to discuss your quote.
-We won't spam you or bombard you with calls, and we won't sign you up to any pesky newsletters.
-You can read how we handle any personal data you give us in our privacy policy.
+We use the personal data you give us to calculate a premium for you.
+We'll email you a summary of the plans available to you, and we may try to call you to discuss your quote.
+If you tick the box to receive personalised news & promotions from us, we’ll send you the occasional email.
+We won't spam you or bombard you with calls, and you can unsubscribe at any time.
+You can read about how we handle the personal data you give us at william-russell.com/privacy.

 Close